8 Ways To have Patience with your Kids

 It can be so fulfilling and relaxing to write down the things that do go well with your kiddos.
 It is easy to get caught up in the negative, especially if the negative is really loud (literally, fits are not quiet).
 But when we take the time to see the good, we will be able to see the good more.

 Seeing the good in parenting will help us through the bad parts of parenting.
-I love sitting down at the end of the day and just putting down our day one paper and then looking back on it a year later helps me notice that oh boy that was a fun season.
+I love sitting down at the end of the day and just putting down our day on paper and then looking back on it a year later helps me notice that oh boy that was a fun season.

 If you have a bad day do not fret.
 Go to bed, reset and try again.
 We have been blessed with more days than just one.
 We can just start again in the morning and try to be the best you can be.
 Kids are forgiving and just love you.

-So don’t worry, if you have a bad day with little to no patience but try the next day you will get better.
+So don’t worry, if you have a bad day with little to no patience but try the next day, you will get better.
 It may be hard to see in the moment, but in a couple months you will be able to look back and say “Hey!
 I tried to gain patience and a reset routine and I did it”

 You totally got this Momma!!!
 Keep your head up, you’re doing amazing.